Sunflowers (Nolde): Provenance

 For a long time, the theft remained unsolved.
 The rooms had been locked over the weekend, and there were no signs of a break-in when the painting disappeared.
 Finally, in 2017, a Berlin widow contacted NDR's legal advisor and stated that she had the painting.
 According to her story, her deceased husband had received it as a gift from a friend who was a production employee at NDR.
-He had allegedely bought the painting for "little money" from the NDR.
-This NDR employee had also died in the meantime, so the truthfulness of the information couldn't be checked.
+He had allegedly bought the painting for "little money" from the NDR.
+This NDR employee had also died in the meantime, so the truthfulness of the information could not be checked.
 The owner of the painting stated that she thought that it was a reproduction and when she was searching for the location of the original, she discovered that it had been listed as stolen.
 She then contacted the NDR via a lawyer.
-Due to the complex legal situation, the NDR paided EUR 20,000 to the widow for the return of the painting.
+Due to the complex legal situation, the NDR paid EUR 20,000 to the widow for the return of the painting.